pravega/p3_test_driver/README.rst

 The agents key contains a dictionary (hash) whose key is the agent ID (a string uniquely identifying the host and metrics command) and whose value contains the start and optional stop command.

-As another example, to collect statistics from an EMC Isilon cluster, the following example configuration parameter can be specified.
+As another example, to collect statistics from a Dell EMC Isilon cluster, the following example configuration parameter can be specified.

 .. parsed-literal::